madnight/blog/source/_drafts/hetzner-aws.md

 The interactive calculator above shows the 3-year TCO compared to the average monthly vCPUs.
 You can adjust the staffing levels and salary to match your specific situation and immediately see how the break-even point changes.

+## Operational Complexity

+To understand why the staffing ratios differ so dramatically, consider what each approach entails. **AWS ECS Fargate** requires defining task definitions, configuring basic networking (**VPC**, **subnets**, **security groups**), and connecting services to load balancers - typically manageable by 1-3 cloud engineers using tools like **Terraform**.
+The complexity is largely abstracted away by AWS.

+Hetzner Kubernetes, in contrast, demands building a production-grade platform from the ground up.
+Teams must orchestrate server provisioning, install and configure Kubernetes itself (**kubeadm**, **Cluster API**), then deploy approximately 20+ critical supporting systems: networking solutions (**Calico**, **Cilium**), DNS resolution (**CoreDNS**), monitoring stack (**Prometheus**, **Grafana**), ingress controllers (**NGINX**, **Traefik**), certificate management (**cert-manager**), backup systems (**Velero**), GitOps tools (**Argo CD**, **Flux**), storage integration (**CSI drivers**, **Ceph**), security frameworks (**RBAC**, **Falco**), and service mesh options (**Istio**, **Linkerd**).
+Each component requires expertise in configuration, integration, updates, and troubleshooting.

+This operational complexity difference - managing a complete platform ecosystem versus consuming managed services - explains why Hetzner typically requires more engineers compared to AWS.
+The learning curve alone can span months or years, particularly for complex distributed systems like **Ceph** storage clusters.

 ## Conclusion

 The choice between Hetzner Kubernetes and **AWS ECS Fargate** is fundamentally about trade-offs: infrastructure cost versus operational complexity, team size versus expertise requirements, and control versus convenience.

 Our analysis reveals three distinct cost zones.
-Below approximately 800 vCPUs, **AWS ECS Fargate** typically delivers superior TCO due to its minimal operational overhead, allowing lean teams to focus on product development rather than infrastructure management.
+Below approximately 700 vCPUs, **AWS ECS Fargate** typically delivers superior TCO due to its minimal operational overhead, allowing lean teams to focus on product development rather than infrastructure management.
 This makes it ideal for startups, digital agencies, and development environments where time-to-market and team efficiency are paramount.

-In the middle zone (800-2,500 vCPUs), the decision becomes more nuanced.
-Factors beyond pure cost—such as compliance requirements, existing team expertise, and growth predictability—often determine the optimal choice.
+In the middle zone (700-2,500 vCPUs), the decision becomes more nuanced.
+Factors beyond pure cost - such as compliance requirements, existing team expertise, and growth predictability - often determine the optimal choice.
 Companies in this range should carefully evaluate their specific circumstances using the interactive calculator provided in this analysis.

 Above 2,000-2,500 vCPUs, Hetzner Kubernetes can deliver substantial cost savings despite requiring larger DevOps teams.
 However, this advantage only materializes for organizations with strong internal platform capabilities and predictable, high-volume workloads.
-The operational complexity of managing **Kubernetes**, **Cilium** networking, **Ceph** storage, and the broader ecosystem of 20+ supporting components requires significant expertise and ongoing maintenance.

-The staffing implications cannot be understated.
 For most organizations, especially those prioritizing predictability, scalability, and reduced operational risk, **AWS ECS Fargate** represents the more pragmatic choice.
 The premium for managed services is often justified by reduced complexity, faster feature delivery, and lower overall risk.
 Hetzner Kubernetes should primarily be considered by large-scale operations with mature platform engineering capabilities and consistent, high-volume compute requirements where the infrastructure cost differential can offset the substantial operational overhead.

 Ultimately, the decision should align with your organization's core competencies: if infrastructure management enhances your competitive advantage, Hetzner may be worth the investment.
 If it's merely a necessary cost center, AWS Fargate's operational simplicity typically delivers superior business value.